francois-rozet/dawgz/README.md

     def c():
     ```

 * `@dawgz.ensure` adds a [postcondition](https://en.wikipedia.org/wiki/Postconditions) to a job, i.e. a condition that must be `True` after the execution of the job.
-Not satisfying all postconditions after execution results in an `AssertionError`.
+Not satisfying all postconditions after execution results in an `AssertionError` at runtime.
 In the following example, `d` ensures that the file `log.txt` exists.

     ```python
     @ensure(lambda: os.path.exists('log.txt'))